-- -1 matrix per repeated level, per participant. - -For p ROIs, n participants, and r repeated levels, this matrix should be p x p x n x r. - -NOTE: these matrices can have been created in any program and do not have to correspond to resting-state fMRI (e.g., can be diffusion fiber strength). - -If repeated-measures tests are desired in Stage 4, the repeated measure should be indexed in the fourth dimension.
-For example, for 3 repeated levels, 10 participants, and 30 ROIs, the dimensions of the input matrix should be $30 \times 30 \times 10 \times 3$.
+- -This should be a variable in the matlab workspace - -Enter the variable name in this field - -1 matrix per repeated level, per participant - -For p ROIs, n participants, and r repeated levels, this matrix should be p x p x n x r - -NOTE: these matrices can have been created in any program and do not have to correspond to fMRI (e.g., can be diffusion fiber strength) - -If repeated-measures tests are desired in Stage 4, the repeated measure should be indexed in the fourth dimension.
+For example, for 3 repeated levels, 10 participants, and 30 ROIs, the dimensions of the input matrix should be $30 \times 30 \times 10 \times 3$ .
 In this stage (3), each level of the repeated factor will be treated independently.
-Note, Stage 4 uses polynomial contrasts, so arrange the levels of the repeated measure accordingly. - -This should be a variable in the matlab workspace; enter the name of the variable in this field. - -If you used this toolbox to create these matrices, you should load the .mat output from Stage 2, then write 'out.conmats' (without quotation marks) in this field.
+Note, Stage 4 uses polynomial contrasts, so arrange the levels of the repeated measure accordingly. - -If you used this toolbox to create these matrices, you can load the .mat output from Stage 2 and enter 'out.conmats' (without quotation marks) in this field

-Cell array containing a label for each ROI:
+Cell array of ROI labels:

-- -This should be a variable in the matlab workspace; enter the name of the variable in this field. - -If you used this toolbox to create the connectivity matrices, you should load the .mat output from Stage 2, then write 'out.ROI_labels' (without quotation marks) in this field.
+- -This should be a variable in the matlab workspace - -Enter the variable name in this field - -If you used this toolbox to create the connectivity matrices, you can load the .mat output from Stage 2 into the workspace and enter 'out.ROI\labels' (without quotation marks) in this field

-Cell array containing participant identifiers (optional):
+Cell array of participant IDs (optional):

--This should be a variable in the matlab workspace; enter the name of the variable in this field.

--If you used this toolbox to create the connectivity matrices, you should load the .mat output from Stage 2, then write 'out.subs' (without quotation marks) in this field.
+- -This should be a variable in the matlab workspace - -Enter the variable name in this field - -If you used this toolbox to create the connectivity matrices, you can load the .mat output from Stage 2 and enter 'out.subs' (without quotation marks) in this field